sbmueller/sbmueller.github.io/content/posts/mocks.md

 };
 ```

-A class template is a instruction how to instantiate concrete class definitions
+A class template is an instruction outlining how to instantiate concrete class
-at compile time.
-This allows us to let the compiler generate in fact two
+definitions at compile time.
+This allows us to let the compiler generate in fact
-classes for us: One with the mocked serial object, and one with the actual one
+two classes for us: One with the mocked serial object, and one with the actual
-for usage in the business logic.
+one for usage in the business logic.

 Without an interface, how can we make sure that the mock object implements the
 same interface as the original object?
 I would argue, since we use both objects
 the same way in `UnitUnderTest`, we enforce that they can be treated the same
 way at compile time.
 If we would miss a method in the mock class that we
 actually use in `UnitUnderTest`, the compilation would fail.
 Basically, the
-business logic becomes the specification which interface must be implemented.
+business logic becomes the specification of which interface must be implemented.
 Also, in C++20 or later,
 [concepts](https://en.cppreference.com/w/cpp/language/constraints.html) can be
 used to pose restrictions on template arguments, but that's out of scope for